kingsdigitallab/kdl/frontend/src/blog/kcl-joins-dariah.md

 date: 2023-11-06
 excerpt: "The Digital Research Infrastructure for the Arts and Humanities (DARIAH-EU) is proud to announce it has renewed a Cooperating Partnership agreement with King’s College London in the United Kingdom. "
 feature:
-  image: /assets/images/blog/dariah-kcl-logos.png
+  image: /assets/images/blog/puzzle_pieces.jpg
-  title:
+  title: © Photo by Diva Plavalaguna on Pexels
-  description: Dual logos of DARIAH logo at the top and KCL logo at the bottom
+  description: Close up photo of people holding puzzle pieces

 draft: false
 ---